Akwa Ibom Christmas Carols Festival: 2016 edition

+2017 Edition

+In 2017, Akwa Ibom State hosted musicians both within and outside the State during the Christmas festivities which was known as a Christmas groove and was tagged "Ukap'isua".
+This event took place on December 26 and 27 in Uyo.
+Among the people present at the event were musicians such as Wizkid, 'African Queen' crooner, 2face and Mavin Records first lady, Tiwa Savage.
+Victor Antai, state Commissioner for Culture and Tourism, also said that the event will features like musical concerts, dance party and beach competitions.

+The main carols took place on December 28, 2017, with about 10 million People from 45 countries over the world to be part of the event.
+The official theme for the 2017 Christmas carol was Emmanuel: 'God With Us'.
+Addressing the public the Commissioner for Information and Strategy, Mr. Charles Udoh, said that gospel artistes to feature in the event include Bob Fitts, Ron Kenoly and 10 others from within and outside Africa and the 5,000 choristers across the 31 Local government of the state.

 2018 edition

 In 2018, at the Akwa Ibom State Carols Festival, Aity Dennis was among the ministers who graced that event.
-She Performed after the gospel music minister sensation, Mercy Chinwo, and before American import, Nicole Mullen, Aity performed her prophetic song at the Uyo Township Stadium, she sang, danced and prophesied a glorious future for Akwa Ibom state and Nigeria.
+She performed after the gospel music minister sensation, Mercy Chinwo, and before American import, Nicole Mullen Aity performed her prophetic song at the Uyo Township Stadium, she sang, danced and prophesied a glorious future for Akwa Ibom state and Nigeria.

 Aity spoke after the event, saying: "It's always a big pleasure every time I have a performance in my home state.
 I am also glad I had the opportunity to perform the theme song.
 Let the People Say Amen!.
 She congratulate the Governor, Mr. Udom Emmanuel and the coordinator of the carol for a successful event."

 2019 edition

 In 2019, the theme of the carol was "Only God".
 During his speech at the carol, the governor of Akwa Ibom State, Udom Emmanuel said that the state has every reason to be thankful to God for making them enjoy significant peace irrespective of all their challenges.
 Some significant appearances at the 2019 carol includes, Pastor Enoch Adeboye, the General Overseer of the redeemed Christian Church of God, Bishop Hezekiah Walker, Panam Percy Paul, Nathaniel Bassey and Prospa Ochimana.